-Sell Annuity Payments
+Sell My Annuity Payments

-Can I sell an annuity for cash?
+Can I sell my annuity?

 How do I sell my annuity?

-5) You will need to sign a sale agreement to authorize us to process the sale for you.
+5) You will also need to sign a sale agreement to authorize us to process the sale for you.

 6) The insurance company holding your annuity will receive the sale request and accompanying documents from us.
 In many jurisdictions, a court will need to approve the sale and will usually ask questions regarding your current medical health and whether you will have the ability to pay for your future expenses if you sell your annuity.
 Our representatives will work you to guide you through this process.

-1) You can sell a period of your annuity payments, which would involve selling your annuity payments for a set period of time and then you would resume receiving your payments once the period has expired;
+You can sell a period of your annuity payments, which would involve selling your annuity payments for a set period of time and then you would resume receiving your payments once the period has expired;

-2) You can sell a portion of your scheduled annuity payments, which involves selling part of each regular payment you receive (this is also known as a “partial buyout”) while you keep the balance; or
+You can sell a portion of your scheduled annuity payments, which involves selling part of each regular payment you receive (this is also known as a “partial buyout”) while you keep the balance; or

 Will annuity riders impact the amount of cash I get when selling my annuity?